Lik-k/stepik_auto_tests_course/README.md

 Work with the Git version control system (at a basic level) Use different test frameworks
-How to organize your autotest code in a way that is easy to maintain and easy to read ... and many more little things, tips and tricks, as well as good practices that we ourselves try to use!
+How to organize your autotest code in a way that is easy to maintain and easy to read ... and many more little things, tips and tricks, as well as good practices that we ourselves try to use.